-The first assumption made by Cobb in this chapter is that humankind has lost something, a Paradise, an Eden, an ultimate happiness.
-Something is broken and we are trying to restore it.
-From this stance, sin can be seen from two different perspectives, which are not necessarily in contradiction.
+The first assumption made by Cobb in this chapter is that humankind has lost something, a Paradise, an

 The first one is what he calls the covenant/jeremiad perspective, which can be summed up to the idea that a general/natural/divine/superior rule or set of rules has been broken and that judgment ensues, and all the consequences that come with it.